Haval (marque): History

 2006 Great Wall Hover.
 The Chinese name of Haval (哈弗) was initially romanised as 'Hover'.

 The Haval name was first used by the Great Wall Haval CUV (initially romanized as Hover, later renamed to Haval H3), which was introduced in April 2005 as one of the early compact SUVs produced by local manufacturers.
 A successor to the Great Wall Safe, the Haval CUV adopts a more 'urban' design.
-Previously, Great Wall Motor (GWM) mostly relies on pickup trucks and off-road-oriented SUVs.
+Previously, Great Wall Motor (GWM) had mostly relied on pickup trucks and off-road-oriented SUVs.
 In September 2006, 500 units of Haval CUVs were exported to Italy for the first time, marking the first time a privately owned Chinese car company exported cars to Europe in large quantities.

-The Great Wall Haval H6, which was introduced in 2011 gained popularity with its competitive price of about 100,000 yuan.
+The Great Wall Haval H6, which was introduced in 2011, gained popularity with its competitive price of about 100,000 yuan.
 Following its success, the Haval name was spun off as a standalone brand in March 2013 with its own logo, making it the second brand from GWM after the original Great Wall brand.
 The H6 family quickly branched out with a coupe SUV version, a diesel version, and four-wheel drive.

-Since 2017, the Haval brand was divided into the Red Label and Blue Label sub-brand, which uses red and blue logos respectively.
-Changes between the sub-brands are done in exterior styling, interior layout and materials, and marketed through different dealership networks.
+Since 2017, the Haval brand has been divided into the Red Label and Blue Label sub-brand, which uses red and blue logos respectively.
+Changes between the sub-brands are done in exterior styling, interior layout and materials, and are marketed through different dealership networks.
 The strategy was abandoned in 2019, when the Haval logo was reverted to black.
-In 2018, Haval introduced F-series models that targeted younger customers.
-The models such as the F5 and F7 adopts more streamline designs.
+In 2018, Haval introduced their F-series models that targeted younger customers.
+These models, such as the F5 and F7, adopted more streamlined designs.